ldijkman/Hey_Electra/ESP32/RandomNerd/readme.md

 # easy just click and browse through your house garage and garden webpages;-)

-Home Assistant, domoticz nodered nerds can implement it in their BrainPain Spaghetti machines
+Home Assistant, Domoticz NodeRed MQTT Nerds can implement it in their BrainPain Spaghetti machines

 and